dshah2008/dshah2008.github.io/pump_it_up.md

 About 25 million people in Tanzania do not have access to clean drinking water.
 This has led to a widespread increase in waterborne diseases all across the country and a serious health crisis.
 As the government struggles to find solutions, our project aims to use predictive analytics to identify the Functional, Non-Functional and Functional-but-needs-repair waterpoints to help them optimally allocate water resources and maintain water pumps.\
 \
 **Contributions** \
-The data exploration was performed with the help of my teammate Ting Lan at Queen's University.
-Another teammate Kevin Wang helped in experimenting with different models.
-However, all the code displayed in this repository has been developed only by me.
+All the code displayed in this repository has been developed only by me.
+However, the original team project involved additional implementation:\
+\- Ting Lan: Data Exploration\
+\- Kevin Wang, Ajay Chaudhary: Modeling Experiments

 <br/>